 - Update your themes and plugins.
 Older versions of your themes and plugins will support newer versions of PHP, much like your core WordPress files.

 - Create a clean, current backup.
-If the worst happens, you’ll be grateful for a backup to help you restore your site back to normal.
+If the worst happens, you’ll be grateful for a backup to help you restore your site to normal.

 Once you have these in place, everything will be set to update your PHP version in WordPress.